AdityaYadavalli1/Kaldi-on-ADA/README.md

      - Tried the recommended command: `nvidia-smi -c 3`.
 I didn't have the permissions to run it.

+[TUE 16th Jun '20']
+- Tried to run it without GPU to see whether it can run without it.
+The idea was if it did then since the error was coming from CUDA.
+I can bypass it.
+That didn't work.
+- Tried to lower the number of jobs flag in a lot of scripts.
+This gave me new errors (something related to make_mfcc.
+I found this in make_mfcc logs.
+Error: **copy-feats: /lib64/libstdc++.so.6: version `glibcxx_3.4.21' not found (required by copy-feats)**)

 ## Some Useful Sources
 - ASR modelling with mini_librispeech recipe in Kaldi
   - [Explanation of basics of ASR modelling with HMMs.
 Part 1](https://medium.com/@qianhwan/understanding-kaldi-recipes-with-mini-librispeech-example-part-1-hmm-models-472a7f4a0488)